jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

    { "b": 3, "c": 3, "e": 3 }
 ~~~

-Then the error indicators from evaluating the instance the schema would be
+Then the error indicators from evaluating the instance against the schema would
+be:

 ~~~ json
    [